harness/developer-hub/docs/chaos-engineering/technical-reference/probes/datadog-probe.md

 </Tabs>

 ## Schema
-Listed below is the probe schema for Datadog Probe with common properties shared across all probes and properties unique to Datadog probe.
+Listed below is the Datadog Probe schema with common properties shared across all probes and properties unique to Datadog probe.

 <table>
   <tr>